 - Contact an experienced truck accident attorney.

 Frequently Asked Truck Accident Questions

 - Where are a truck’s blind spots? — It is difficult to know for sure if you are in a truck’s blind spot, but it is best to know where the possible spots are to better avoid those areas when driving near or passing a truck on the road.
-The main areas to avoid are behind the truck, in front of the truck and the truck’s right door.
+The main areas to avoid being are behind the truck, in front of the truck, and the truck’s right door.
 (Read more.)

 - What are California trucking laws? — Truck drivers are under a more strict set of driving regulations under California and federal laws.
 These trucking laws regulate how much a commercial truck should weigh, who may drive these trucks on the road, how many hours the truck driver can operate before having to pull over to rest, and the type of training a driver must have prior to operating a truck.
 (Read more.)